 All in the Family

 Alricka has received praise from her co-workers and supervisors.
-“Since the onset of her career with AHRC, Alricka has proven herself to be a reliable and supportive employee who fully understands the needs of the people we serve and fully embraces her responsibilities to support them to the best of her abilities,” say Craig Becker, Associate Director of AHRC NYC’s Residential Services, and Bridget Carberry, Manager of Bellerose Residence.
+“Since the onset of her career with AHRC, Alricka has proven herself to be a reliable and supportive employee who fully understands the needs of the people we serve and fully embraces her responsibilities to support them to the best of her abilities,” said Craig Becker, Associate Director of AHRC NYC’s Residential Services, and Bridget Carberry, Manager of Bellerose Residence.
 They especially commended Alricka’s ability to foster relationships with the family members of Bellerose’s residents.

 “I get to know their family because you get to know their likes and dislikes,” Alricka says.
 “They weren’t born [in the residence].
 You get an idea of how to do your work because you get to know them much better.
 You learn what kind of help would the family to see you do to get their family member better, and the family knows that they are well taken care of and loved.”